iPhone XS Max camera takes on Fleet Week

 I used Portrait Mode for lots of people shots while aboard the Wasp-class helicopter carrier, producing significantly improved edge detection and separation between subject and background over last year's iPhone X. I really like the redesigned bokeh-mimicking effects and the new Depth Control feature that lets me adjust the image after the shot.

-Now look at the photos below.
-I completely isolated my subjects from the background by using the Stage Light on the image on the left, and Stage Light Mono on the image on the right, using the lighting effects to put all focus on the subjects.
+Now look at the pair of photos below.
+I completely isolated my subjects from the background by using the Stage Light effect on the image on the left, and Stage Light Mono on the image on the right, using the lighting effects to put all the focus on the subjects.
 Both effects work wonderfully here, resulting in two visually arresting portraits.

 The ability of this camera to capture an extraordinary range of light is mind-blowing -- it feels much more like the way my eye sees light -- and not even close to what my high-end DLSR does.